-Construction sites should be completely closed to the public whenever possible.
+Construction sites should be completely closed to the public.

 Construction barricades should be at least 1,070 mm high.
 Snow fencing is not an effective barricade because it’s not solid and it can entangle long canes.